PhD Handbook

 Regardless of length, dissertation proposals comprise these components:

-4. Plan and timeline detailing tasks to be completed to complete the dissertation.
+- Plan and timeline detailing tasks to be undertaken to complete the dissertation.
 The three-paper dissertation must include a plan that identifies the proposed manuscript for each of the three papers and a target journal for each of the three papers.

 Criteria for a Satisfactory Proposal

-As stated above, the purpose of the Oral Comprehensive Examination is to evaluate the student’s competency in their area of scholarly interest and capacity to move forward with designing and executing independent research with current relevance to social work and social justice.
-After the student’s 30-40 minute presentation, the committee will ask questions and offer substantive suggestions for the dissertation content.
-The committee will determine privately whether the proposal is satisfactory or not at the Oral Comprehensive Examination and report such in writing to the PhD Program Office and Graduate Studies.
-A grade of satisfactory or unsatisfactory is given.
-The grade is determined by a majority vote of the Oral Comprehensive Exam Committee (i.e., 3 of the 5 members).
-(See Appendix VII in the KUSSW PhD Students Team).
+As stated above, the purpose of the Comprehensive Oral Examination is to evaluate the student’s competency in their area of scholarly interest and capacity to move forward with designing and executing independent research with current relevance to social work and social justice.
+After the student’s 30-40-minute presentation, the committee will ask questions and offer substantive suggestions to inform the dissertation content and approach.
+The committee will determine privately whether the proposal is satisfactory or unsatisfactory during the Comprehensive Oral Examination.
+The grade is determined by a majority vote of the Comprehensive Oral Exam Committee (i.e., 3 of the 4 members).
+They will report the grade to the student prior to the conclusion of the meeting and will report the grade in writing to the PhD Program Office using the Oral Examination Evaluation Form (Appendix 7 in the SSW PhD Students Teams Site).
 The committee should communicate clearly any revisions that may be necessary to proceed with the dissertation.

-Successful completion of this Oral Comprehensive Examination qualifies the student as a PhD Candidate.
+Successful completion of the Comprehensive Oral Examination qualifies the student as a PhD Candidate.
 In the event of an unsatisfactory grade, the student is dismissed from the program, unless the student successfully petitions that the defense should be repeated.
-The Oral Comprehensive Examination may be taken again only if the PhD Program Committee approves a written petition and rationale submitted by the student, including a letter of support, with recommendations, from the chair of the Dissertation Committee.
+The Comprehensive Oral Examination may be taken again only if the PhD Program Committee approves a written petition and rationale submitted by the student, including a letter of support, with recommendations, from the Chair of the Dissertation Committee.
 Under no circumstances can the exam be taken more than two times.
 At least 90 days must have elapsed since the last unsuccessful attempt.

-The Oral Exam Evaluation Form (Appendix VII in the KUSSW PhD Students Team) must be provided to the committee by the student, completed by the committee, and returned to the PhD Program Office immediately after the exam.
+The Oral Examination Evaluation Form (Appendix 7 in the SSW PhD Students Teams Site) must be provided to the committee by the student, completed by the committee, and returned to the PhD Program Office immediately after the exam.

 The Final Dissertation Product